-- The allotment of seats and the offer for admission under CLAT 2020 shall be provisional and shall not create any right of admission in favor of a candidate.
+- The allotment of seats and the offer for admission under CLAT 2020 shall be provisional and shall not create any right of admission in favour of a candidate.

-- Candidates are advised to visit CLAT 2020 website regularly for updates.
+- Candidates are advised to visit the CLAT 2020 website regularly for updates.

 CLAT 2020 Examination Guidelines:

-- Note: Candidates are not allowed to enter the examination hall after the commencement of examination.
+- Note: Candidates are not allowed to enter the examination hall after the commencement of the examination.

 - Rough Work: Scratch papers are provided to all candidate for rough work at the examination hall.
 Rough work cannot be done any other paper sheet, as nothing will be allowed inside the testing room.
 Upon completion of the test, candidates will have to hand back all the scratch paper to the administrator.

-- Personal Belongings: The candidate is not allowed to carry any personal belongings to the CLAT 2020 exam center including but not limited to wrist-watch, cell phones, calculators, etc., In case of candidate carry the personal item, it will have to be kept outside the examination hall at your own risk.
-The examination center will not responsible for any loss or damage to such items.
+- Personal Belongings: The candidate is not allowed to carry any personal belongings to the CLAT 2020 exam centre including but not limited to wrist-watch, cell phones, calculators, etc., In case of candidate carry the personal item, it will have to be kept outside the examination hall at your own risk.
+The examination centre will not responsible for any loss or damage to such items.